Wednesday, December 21, 2005

 Here's some evidence that reading is not always a good thing...
 I read only Kurir and Srpski Nacional, two Serbian tabloids for a week.
 What this lead to, read

-Super Kurir Me
+Super Kurir Me on TOL.

 Telling is when Ashdown notes that his biggest failure was the fact that "is that although we have created institutions, we have not created a civil society."
 He made a similar remarked at a recent conference on the 10 year anniversary of Dayton in Geneva.
 I guess that as long as outsiders try to 'create' a civil society in Bosnia or elsewhere, we're in trouble.